h3rb/gml-pro/README.md

 =======

-A large collection of shaders, images and utility functions for GameMaker Studio 1.2+
+A large collection of shaders, images and utility functions for GameMaker Studio 1.2+ All shaders written for OpenGL GLSL ES

-All shaders written for OpenGL GLSL ES
+IF YOU DOWNLOAD THIS PLEASE STAR THE PROJECT ON GITHUB, THANKS!

 /*